BenjaminAHawker/Homelab/services/media/sonarr/README.md

 - Docker image: [linuxserver/sonarr](https://hub.docker.com/r/linuxserver/sonarr)
 - 📦 GitHub: [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr)

----

 ## 👨‍👩‍👧‍👦 Hawk Home

-Part of the Hawk Home homelab system — a modular, self-hosted stack for the Hawker family.
+Part of the Hawk Home homelab system — a modular, self-hosted stack designed to simplify and centralize home server management for the Hawker family.
+It includes various services for media, storage, and automation, all configured to work seamlessly together.
+For more details, visit the [Hawk Home Documentation](../../../docs/README.md).